fiedl/neo4j_ancestry/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Running the Gem's Specs Locally

+Symlink the `Gemfile` according to the Rails version you would like to use:

+    # bash
+    rm Gemfile Gemfile.lock
+    ln -s rails3.2.Gemfile Gemfile   # for Rails 3
+    ln -s rails4.Gemfile Gemfile     # for Rails 4  (default)

+Next, install the dependencies and run the specs.

+    # bash
+    bundle install
+    bundle exec rake neo4j_ancestry:db:test:prepare
+    bundle exec rake

 ## Author, License

 (c) 2013, Sebastian Fiedlschuster